ryan-m-moreno/portfolio/index.md

 Title: IT Help Desk Coordinator

-* Collected and documented detailed information on security incidents and service requests, including the nature of the issue and troubleshooting steps taken, in the ticket tracking system “SNOW” to ensure accurate tracking and effective resolution.
+* Collected and documented detailed information on security incidents and service requests, including the nature of the issue and troubleshooting steps taken, within the ServiceNow (SNOW) ticket tracking system to ensure accurate tracking and effective resolution.

 * Utilized all available knowledge base articles to troubleshoot and resolve incidents and service requests efficiently, escalating complex issues to the appropriate support teams as necessary, while maintaining effective communication throughout the process.

 * Addressed client inquiries and delivered comprehensive information through VoIP and email ensuring clear and effective communication.

 * Followed up on and monitored incident and service request activity to meet and exceed company performance metrics, achieving a 20% reduction in completion time.

 * Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools to effectively address and resolve issues.